-- 7. Instances of RealtimeThread may not be created with a thread group which is not an instance of SchedulingGroup. - 8.
+- is not an instance of SchedulingGroup. - 8.
 System-related termination activity (such as execution of finalizers for scoped objects in scoped memory areas that become unreferenced) triggered by termination of a realtime thread is not subject to cost enforcement or deadline miss detection. - 9.
 The scheduling of a realtime thread is governed by its SchedulingParameters and Scheduler unless set explicitly with java.lang.Thread.setPriority(int), which causes it to be treated as a conventional java thread until a new SchedulingParameters object is set.

-5.4.1.1 PhasingPolicy
+5.3.1.1 PhasingPolicy